mcgrew/dwrandomizer/README.md

-# NOTICE:  This github is for developmental purposes only.
-Please do not download from this repository; use mcgrew's repository instead:  https://github.com/mcgrew/dwrandomizer

 This application is a randomizer for Dragon Warrior 1 for NES.
 This randomizer will work on either version of the ROM.